Of all of the decades that helped to define the 20th century, the 1920s or Roaring ’20s probably held the most sway.

 In the 1920s, women used rollers and curling irons to roll spiraling curls inwards for a classic and stylish look.
-Rolled in inward curls can be done for short hair as well as long hairstyles.
+Rolled inward curls can be done for short and long hairstyles.

 Classic Curls that are Sculpted

-A popular vintage style is sculpted curls.
-This hairstyle is generally done in a way where the upper hair on the head is straight and the ends of the hair are styled in gorgeous sculpted curls.
+This hairstyle is generally done where the upper hair on the head is straight, and the ends of the hair are styled in gorgeous sculpted curls.